ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 # Unix.time ;;
 - : unit -> float = <fun>
 ```
-(If you're getting an `Unbound module error` in macOS, run this first: `#require "unix";;`.)
+If you're getting an `Unbound module error` in macOS, run this first: `#require "unix";;`.

-WIP: Rewriting
+To produce its result, no data needs to be passed to that function.
+The result is entirely determined by external factors.
+If it was passed information, it would not be used.
+But something must be passed as parameter to trigger the request the current time from the operating system.

-No data needs to be passed to this function in order to return its result.
-It is entirely context-dependent, i.e., entirely determined by external factors.
-Therefore, if it was passed something, it would be discarded.
-Note that it has to be passed something to trigger the computation.
-Requesting the information from the operating system, as suggested by the module name, is that computation.
-To sum up, since the function must receive data to trigger the computation but the data is going to be ignored, it makes sense to provide `()`, the unit value.
-What gets discarded is meaningless in the first place.
+Since the function must receive data to trigger the computation but the data is going to be ignored, it makes sense to provide the unit value ().
+What is discarded is meaningless in the first place.

-A similar reasoning applies to functions producing an effect instead of being effect-determined functions.
+A similar reasoning applies to functions producing an effect instead of being externally determined or influenced.
 Consider `print_endline`.
 It prints the string it was passed to standard output, followed by a line termination.
 ```ocaml
 # print_endline;;
 - : string -> unit = <fun>